elix/rfcs/proposals/0000-mixins.md

 do that consistently, these mixins follow standardized composition rules (below).
-Developers interested in creating their own component mixins may find it helpful to follow those guidelines to ensure that their mixins can interoperate cleanly with the ones in this project.
+Developers interested in creating their own component mixins may find it helpful to follow those guidelines to ensure that their mixins can interoperate cleanly with Elix mixins.

 A core virtue of a functional mixin is that you do not need to use any library to apply it.
 They're just functions, and be applied just by invoking them.
 This